 Permits & Applications

 To apply for a new license or to renew an existing license, simply fill out our application and mail it to us or stop by our office at 5209 N. Trenholm Road.
 If you mail in your application, don't forget to include a check for payment.
 We accept Visa, MasterCard, American Express and Discover if paying in person at City Hall.
+We cannot accept payment over the phone.
 If this is your first time applying for a license, be sure to include our business information sheet.

 If you have trouble calculating your fee, consult our Business License Fee Calculator.